Nkvirkvelia/flashcard-app/spec.md

 **3.3.
 Defined Gestures and Actions**

 - **Thumbs Up:** Recognized gesture corresponds to the **"Easy"** difficulty choice.
-- **Flat Hand:** Recognized gesture corresponds to the **"Hard"** difficulty choice. (_Developer Note: flat hand: palm facing camera, fingers extended and together._)
+- **Peace Sign:** Recognized gesture corresponds to the **"Hard"** difficulty choice.
 - **Thumbs Down:** Recognized gesture corresponds to the **"Wrong"** difficulty choice.

 **3.4.
 Gesture Detection Logic**

 - **Multi-Hand Handling:** The system should process landmarks for all hands detected in the frame.
-Recognition should proceed if **one and only one** type of the defined gestures (Thumbs Up, Flat Hand, or Thumbs Down) is consistently detected across all visible hands.
+Recognition should proceed if **one and only one** type of the defined gestures (Thumbs Up, Peace Sign, or Thumbs Down) is consistently detected across all visible hands.
   - Example 1: One hand Thumbs Up, other hand neutral -> Recognize Thumbs Up.
   - Example 2: Two hands Thumbs Up -> Recognize Thumbs Up.
-  - Example 3: One hand Thumbs Up, one hand Flat Hand -> Ambiguous, reset any timers.
+  - Example 3: One hand Thumbs Up, one hand Peace Sign -> Ambiguous, reset any timers.
   - Example 4: No defined gestures detected -> Reset any timers.
 - **Hold Requirement:** A clearly recognized, non-ambiguous gesture must be held continuously for **3 seconds** to be accepted.
 - **Visual Feedback (During Hold):** As a valid gesture is being held, the border of the webcam overlay window should progressively fill with a color indicating the detected gesture:
   - Thumbs Up: **Green**
-  - Flat Hand: **Orange**
+  - Peace Sign: **Orange**
   - Thumbs Down: **Red**
 - **Hold Interruption:** If the gesture stops, changes, or becomes ambiguous (e.g., conflicting gestures) before the 3 seconds are complete, the border fill progress must reset immediately to empty.